Digital participation, step by step

 Children need to belong.
 Parents need to protect them.

-Foster helps families open digital participation gradually: familiar networks first, fewer features at the start, more freedom when children are ready.
+Foster helps families give children a gradual way into digital life: familiar people first, fewer features at the start, more freedom when children are ready.

 The dilemma

-For many families, the class chat is simply the first visible decision.
+For some families, it becomes visible in the class chat.
+For others, it starts with the first smartphone, a birthday wish, WhatsApp, or pressure from friends.
 Children want to take part.
 Parents do not want to open feeds, strangers, and public communities all at once.

 A parent and child sitting at a kitchen table with a phone between them.